Orange-Code-Project/anicana-docs-en/source/game-development/generate-arcana.rst

     {endpoint}/arcana-gen/{manaAddress}

-.. admonition:: If Not Specified
+.. admonition:: supplement

-  When calling the generation page directly and not specifying symbol, manaInfo, and manaValue, please insert null in the respective locations.
+  - When calling the generation page directly and not specifying symbol, manaInfo, and manaValue, please insert null in the respective locations.
+  - The maximum number of "manaInfo" characters is limited to the total of all request headers.
+Although there are some conflicts with other parameters, the maximum number of characters for symbol, manaInfo, and manaValue together should be 800 or less for Japanese and 7200 or less for single-byte alphanumeric characters.
+  - The text to be displayed in the mana information is currently not line breakable.

 ------------------------------------------------------------------------------------------------------------------------------------------------------------------------